hmcts/cnp-api-docs/README.md

 ### Swagger UI

 In case the `spec` field is present, API bubble represented in the graph will allow to click through to the API documentation.
+If `urls` array is present spec will not be used, but urls defined with `name` and `url` will be used instead.

 [How to publish swagger docs](#publish-swagger-docs) for your spring boot template application